 Homeschool Hour Requirements: Are there any?

 In most places, you don’t need to keep an official log of homeschooling hours, although some state governments recommend you spend a set amount of time on each specific subject.
-For some of these states, these recommendations are sometimes a reason why a home education application is more likely to be accepted or rejected.
+For some of these states, these recommendations are sometimes why a home education application is more likely to be accepted or rejected.

 Things to Consider When Thinking About Homeschooling Hours Per Day